hackathoner/TJGuides/README.md

 ~~Auto-redirect on sign up to the login page - 10 Mins~~

-Autoredirect to the create.php page and say if file was uploaded or not - 10 Mins
+Fix all login/signup/creation pages to show user feedback if the user messes up a field - 1 Hour

 Have an account page for users to edit their settings or to delete their account - 1 Hour